department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 Hyperlink all phone numbers, including TTY numbers.

 Use the [va-telephone component]({{ site.baseurl }}/components/telephone) in order to get the correct source code.
-If for some reason, you cannot use va-telephone, use the following source code for 508 accessibility:
+If for some reason you cannot use va-telephone, use the following source code for 508 accessibility:

 - `<a href="tel:+18008271000" aria-label="8 0 0.
 8 2 7.
 1 0 0 0.">800-827-1000</a>`